MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-configure-client.md

 ## Configure the VPN client by using Configuration Manager

 In Configuration Manager, you can deploy VPN profiles by using the ProfileXML CSP node, just like you did in Windows PowerShell.
-Here, you use the VPN_Profile.ps1 Windows PowerShell script that you created in the section [Create the ProfileXML configuration files](#create-the-profilexml-configuration-files).
+Here, you'll use the VPN_Profile.ps1 Windows PowerShell script.

 To use Configuration Manager to deploy a Remote Access Always On VPN profile to Windows 10 client computers, you must start by creating a group of machines or users to whom you deploy the profile.
 In this scenario, create a user group to deploy the configuration script.